Show Me Love (Robin S. song)

 "Show Me Love" is a song by the American singer Robin S. It was written by Allen George and Fred McFarlane and released in October 1990 by Champion Records in the United Kingdom.
 In 1992, a remix by the Swedish house music producer StoneBridge was released in Europe, the US and Japan.
 It became Robin S.'s biggest hit, one of the best known house tracks in the United Kingdom and helped house music enter the mainstream.
 In 1993, it was included on Robin S.'s debut album, Show Me Love.

 In the US, "Show Me Love" reached number five on the Billboard Hot 100, number four Cash Box Top 100, number seven on the R&B chart and number one on the dance club chart.
-It was certified gold by and sold 600,000 copies.
+It was certified gold by and by and sold 600,000 copies.
 It reached number six on the UK singles chart in April 1993.
 Its music video was directed by Millicent Shelton, featuring Robin S. performing in a nightclub.
 In 2022 and 2025, Rolling Stone and Billboard named "Show Me Love" one of the greatest dance songs.

 Recording

 The first version of "Show Me Love" was released in 1990 on the British label Champion Records.
 The producers, Allen George and Fred McFarlane, hired Andrea Martin as a session vocalist to sing the demo.
 Robin Jackson Maynard, also known as Robin S., was uncomfortable with the tempo, as she had a background in R&B and pop.
 Maynard said she did not hear Martin's demo.

 Billboard described the first version as an uptempo funk, with saxophone and piano.
 In 1992, the Swedish DJ and producer StoneBridge contacted Champion looking for songs to remix; they suggested "Show Me Love".
 Champion rejected his first remix, saying he had retained too much of the original.
-In a few hours, Champion made a second remix, discarding everything but the vocal and kick drum.
+In a few hours, StoneBridge made a second remix, discarding everything but the vocal and kick drum.
 For the bassline, he changed his Korg M1 synthesizer to the next preset, an organ sound, and liked the effect.
 Two critics likened the sound to a xylophone.

 At an American Society of Composers, Authors and Publishers panel in 2011, Martin discussed her work on the demo of "Show Me Love".
 This led to rumors that Martin was the singer on the final version, which was dismissed by Maynard, Martin's songwriting partner Ivan Matias, and the record executive Joey Carvello, who licensed the remix to Atlantic Records.
 Matias said Martin's statements at the panel had been misinterpreted.

 Writing credits

 Martin said she helped write the vocal melody but accepted a one-time fee of $300 rather than writing credits, as it made her ineligible for publishing income.
 Maynard said she also contributed to the melody but did not receive writing credits.
-McFarlane died in 2016; in 2022, Maynard she hoped George would one day give her a portion of the credits.
+McFarlane died in 2016; in 2022, Maynard said she hoped George would one day give her a portion of the credits.
 As is standard for remixes, StoneBridge did not receive a writing credit, though he said it brought him new work opportunities.